PalWorks/Gmail-Labels-As-Tabs/README.md

-# Gmail Labels as Tabs
+# Gmail Labels & Queries as Tabs

 A Chrome extension that injects a user-configurable tabs bar into Gmail.
 Each tab corresponds to an exact Gmail label name chosen by the user.

 ## Features

--   **Customizable Tabs**: Add, remove, and reorder tabs for your most used labels.
+-   **Customizable Tabs**: Add, remove, and reorder tabs for your most used labels and search queries.
 -   **Seamless Integration**: Tabs look and feel like part of Gmail.
 -   **Sync**: Settings are synced across all your Chrome instances.
 -   **Privacy Focused**: No external network requests, no analytics.